National Alliance (Latvia)

-The National Alliance (Nacionālā apvienība, NA), officially the National Alliance "All for Latvia!" – "For Fatherland and Freedom/LNNK" (Nacionālā apvienība "Visu Latvijai!" – "Tēvzemei un Brīvībai"/LNNK), is a national-conservative and right-wing populist political party in Latvia.
-A right-wing party, it has also been placed as the far right, or radical right, of the political spectrum.
-It is economic liberal.
+The National Alliance (Nacionālā apvienība, NA), officially the National Alliance "All for Latvia!" – "For Fatherland and Freedom/LNNK" (Nacionālā apvienība "Visu Latvijai!" – "Tēvzemei un Brīvībai"/LNNK), is a national-conservative political party in Latvia.

 It was formed as an electoral alliance for the 2010 Latvian parliamentary election between the For Fatherland and Freedom/LNNK and All for Latvia! parties.
 It won eight seats, placing it fourth among all parties.
 In July 2011, it merged into a single political party under the leadership of Gaidis Bērziņš and Raivis Dzintars.
 In the 2014 Latvian parliamentary election, it again increased its seats to seventeen, and entered a centre-right coalition, along with Unity and the Union of Greens and Farmers under Prime Minister Laimdota Straujuma.

-It has participated in every government of Latvia since the 2011 Latvian parliamentary election to prevent Harmony Centre from leading the coalition.
-It is also a member of the European Conservatives and Reformists Party (ERC) and its two MEPs, Roberts Zīle and Dace Melbārde, sit in the ERC group in the European Parliament.
+It has participated in every government of Latvia from the 2011 Latvian parliamentary election until the Siliņa cabinet to prevent Harmony Centre from leading the coalition.
+It is also a member of the European Conservatives and Reformists Party (ECR) and its two MEPs, Roberts Zīle and Rihards Kols, sit in the ECR group in the European Parliament.
 The party controls the town and city governments of Ogre, Bauska, Smiltene, Sigulda, and Talsi.